Applied Horticultural Services (Level 3) (Arboriculture)

 Leading to the New Zealand Certificate in Horticulture with strands in Arboriculture

-- Fee Guideline: To be Advised *Fee free if under Māori and Pasifika Trades Training
+- Fee Guideline: $3,398* (per semester) Fee free if under Māori and Pasifika Trades Training

 In this programme you will study the Arboriculture Strand.
 You will learn:

 - Chainsaw use and maintenance.

 - Safe operating procedures and use of chainsaws and brushwood chippers.

 - Tool selection.